 Qualifying Improvements - Right to Compensation for Improvements

 1. The tenant must have the written consent of the Association prior to making the improvements.
-The Housing Services Manager has discretion, however, to grant retrospective consent.
+The Property Services Officer has discretion, however, to grant retrospective consent.

 2. The improvement must be a qualifying one in terms of the list at annex 1